- Drawing effortless arcs, paths, and lines with the Pen tool

-Hey gang this is Deke McClelland.
-Welcome to this brief, but I hope insightful course, in which I show you how to draw not only better, but also faster in Illustrator CC.
-Up until now your primary method for drawing in Illustrator has been the pen tool.
-So you're routinely faced with the proposition of drawing thousands of points one careful anchor point at a time.
-Now we have Illustrator CC, which reduces your dependence on the pen tool in three important ways.
+(light music) - Hey gang, this is Deke McClelland.
+Welcome to this brief, but I hope insightful course in which I show you how to draw not only better, but also faster in Illustrator CC.
+Up until now, your primary method for drawing in Illustrator has been the Pen tool, so you're routinely faced with the proposition of drawing thousands of points, one careful anchor point at a time.
+Now we have Illustrator CC, which reduces your dependence on the Pen tool in three important ways.